Stefanough/SFA_BLG/source/notes/rails-notes.html.markdown

     class_name: 'Cat'

   has_many :toys,
-    through: :cats, # The name of the association IN THIS CLASS.
-The method will traverse through the association listed here.
+    through: :cats, # name of the association in THIS CLASS.
+                    # The method will traverse through the association listed here.
-    source: :toys   # An association in the `Cat` class.
-The name of the target class.
-The association called on the above value.
+    source: :toys   # association in the `Cat` class,
+                    # the name of the target class,
+                    # the association called on the above value.

 end
 ```

 Above, the new `has_many` association is similar to the first one.
 The first argument is a symbol that defines the name of the method that will be created. `primary_key` and `foreign_key` don't need to be provided but new keys (because this is a hash with key value pairs) `through:` and `source:` do.
 This code traverses the `:toys` association in the `Cat` class.